 There are two types of programs by which a student may secure a master’s degree: the thesis type and the course type.
 It is optional with any department whether it requires all majors to proceed under one or the other type, or whether it permits individual students to choose between them.
 For specific information, consult the appropriate departmental section of this Graduate Bulletin.

 Thesis-Type Program.
-To qualify for a master’s degree under this program, the student must complete a minimum of thirty semester hours of credit including thesis credit.
+To qualify for a master’s degree under this program, the student must complete a minimum of thirty semester hours of graduate credit (5000-level or above) including thesis credit.
 At least eighteen of these hours must be taken on a letter-grade basis (A, B, C).
 The minimum number of thesis hours for completion of a master’s degree shall be six hours.

 Course-Type Program.
-To qualify for a master’s degree under this program, the student must complete a minimum of thirty semester hours of coursework.
+To qualify for a master’s degree under this program, the student must complete a minimum of thirty semester hours of graduate coursework (5000-level or above).
 At least twenty-one of these hours must be taken on a letter-grade basis (A, B, C).

 General Course Requirements (Graduate Bulletin, p.
 76)

 The distribution of hours among 4000-, 5000-, and 6000- level courses and above is determined by the college or school of the student’s major department.
 Only courses numbered 5000 and above are normally to be taken by graduate students.
 A graduate student’s directive committee or department may, however, permit the student to take specified 4000 level courses in the degree program.
-Such 4000 level courses may be credited toward a graduate degree, but graduate GPA.
+Such 4000 level courses may be credited toward a graduate degree, but cannot count in a student’s minimum thirty total semester hours of graduate credit or graduate GPA.

 Graduation of Master’s and Doctoral Students (Graduate Bulletin, p.
 81)